You Need to Know the Common Signs of Alcohol Poisoning

 Possible Signs of Alcohol Poisoning

-Even normal amounts of alcohol consumption are known to cause impaired thinking.
-However, when alcohol levels in the body reach dangerous levels, the mental confusion increases to a more noticeable level.
+Even average amounts of alcohol consumption are known to cause impaired thinking.
+However, when alcohol levels in the body reach dangerous levels, the mental difficulty increases to a more noticeable level.
 The person may become incoherent and may not be able to answer simple questions.
-This effect is one of the common signs that an excessive amount of alcohol has been consumed in a short period of time beyond the body’s ability to absorb it.
+This effect is one of the usual signs that an excessive amount of alcohol has been consumed in a short period beyond the body’s ability to absorb it.

 Low Body Temperature

 Large amounts of alcohol can also prevent the body’s temperature regulating system from functioning normally, leading to a drop in core temperature.
-This can demonstrate in a number of ways, such as:
+A decrease in core temperature can demonstrate in a number of ways, such as:

 - Shivering or complaining of coldness